850 Naval Air Squadron

 850 Naval Air Squadron (850 NAS), sometimes referred to as 850 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was last operational with the Royal Navy during the Second World War operating Grumman Avenger torpedo bomber aircraft.
+It was last operational with the Royal Navy during the Second World War operating Grumman Avenger torpedo bomber aircraft and Grumman Wildcat fighter aircraft.

 Intended to be formed to operate Curtiss Seamew as a long-range reconnaissance squadron at the start of 1943, it actually formed in the autumn of that year in the United States, before emarking in an escort carrier for passage across the Atlantic Ocean to the UK for operations, where it also briefly had a Grumman Wildcat fighter flight.

 The squadron was reformed as 850 Squadron RAN in 1953.